Coomar25/Node.js_Backend_Developer__Sales-Management-Platform-APIs/DOCS.md

 6. Run the seed: `npm run seed`
 7. Start the server: `npm run dev`
 8. The server will be running on `http://localhost:3000`.
+9. Run `node swagger.js` to get the `swagger-output.json` file.
+Import this file in Postman to get all the APIS setup.

 ## API Endpoints